 - Parc de la Ciutadella

 - Magic Fountains

 Visit attractions for free on the first Sunday of the Month

-Did you know that on the first Sunday of the month you can visit many museums and attractions in Barcelona for free?
+Did you know that on the first Sunday of the month, you can visit many museums and attractions in Barcelona for free?
 The same applies to the annual museum night, which usually takes place in May when many attractions in Barna open their doors for you free of charge.
 Many great museums and sights in the city are included.
 Below, you will find an overview of the most important highlights that you can visit free of charge on the first Sunday of each month.
-Keep in mind that it can get very crowded on these days.
+Keep in mind that it can get very crowded these days.
 Therefore try to explore the museums and attractions as early as possible to avoid the crowds.

 - Montjuïc Castel